tylerdq/autopoet/README.md

 * Verbs - `v`
 * Any of the above - `x`

-A sample input format for the `form` subprogram might be `avnx`, which outputs "adjective verb noun" plus one random part of speech.
-For the `thes` subprogram the format is any single character above.
+A sample input format for "poet" might be `avnx`, which will output an adjective, verb, and noun plus one random part of speech.
+Input for "thes" must include any single character above.

 *If characters other than the preset values above are entered during the `form` subprogram, the script will return "INVALID CHARACTER" as an error code for the relevant line, but still generate the other lines.*

 ## Output Format
 The script returns one or more lines from the [dictionary file](words.txt), most of which contain multiple versions of each word (suffixes, including tenses and pluralization).
 The choice to return full lines instead of parsing through the lines was made to encourage the user to select versions of words that might be most appropriate.

-*Example (interpreted/refined) outputs from the `form` and `rand` subprograms can be viewed in [outputs.md](outputs.md)*
+*Example (interpreted/refined) outputs from "poet" can be viewed in [outputs.md](outputs.md)*

 ## Miscellaneous Notes

 ### Notes on Dictionary File
+The dictionary used is [2of12id](http://wordlist.aspell.net/alt12dicts-infl-readme/) from 12dicts and is called "dictionary.txt" in the working directory.
+If this file is moved or edited the script will break or not work as intended.

-The dictionary used is [2of12id](http://wordlist.aspell.net/alt12dicts-infl-readme/) from 12dicts.
-The [dictionary file](words.txt) has been edited using the following processes:
+The [dictionary file](dictionary.txt) has been edited using the following processes:
 1. find: `([A-Z])\s([^:]*):` replace: `$2 $1:` (isolate POS codes to make subprograms work)
 2. find: `^\+` replace: `` (remove `+` from line beginnings to make `thes` work)
 3. find: `^-` replace: `` (remove `-` from line beginnings to make `thes` work)